 And of course don't forget about the financing – even in today's world of "on demand" services and for many businesses no need to hold large amounts of stock, you will still need a certain amount of money to get started.
 A website, advertising costs, staff costs all have to be covered somehow.

 A good accountant will help with the financial planning side of a new venture and can advise on sources of finance such as a loan, overdraft, government grants and venture capital.
-They can help you determine which route is most appropriate for your business and the costs involved in the various different approaches.
+This can help minimise the risk of borrowing, ensuring the business and you, as the business owner, avoid a bad credit score.
+Keeping a good credit history ensures you will never have to rely on loans for people with bad credit to borrow what you need.
+Accountants can also help you determine which route is most appropriate for your business and the costs involved in the various different approaches.
 Remember that loans will usually require some security but avoid using personal assets for this.
 Again take the advice of a chartered accountant who can advise on the best route as well as ensuring you are not paying too much tax, helping prepare a business plan that will secure you a good finance deal as well as various other accounting services.

 Become an Entrepreneur – Take Back Your Life!

 I always get a good laugh when I start to talk to someone who thinks they know about starting up their own business and what the key elements of a basic business plan are.
 Running your own business is all just hard work and no free time - isn't it?
 And no business ever works out how it's described on the business plan.
 When someone says that I don’t get upset or mad.
 In fact, I get excited because it gives me a chance to educate someone on an approach that has completely changed my life!